Kingsman: The Secret Service: Critical response

-The review aggregator website Rotten Tomatoes sampled 264 critics and judged 75% of the reviews positive, with an average rating of 6.8/10.
-The website's critical consensus reads "Stylish, subversive, and above all fun, Kingsman: The Secret Service finds director Matthew Vaughn sending up the spy genre with gleeful abandon".
-On Metacritic, the film has a weighted average score of 60 out of 100, based on 50 critics, indicating "mixed or average reviews".
+The review aggregator website Rotten Tomatoes sampled 264 critics and judged 75% of the reviews positive, with an average rating of 6.8/10, calling the film "Stylish, subversive, and above all fun, Kingsman: The Secret Service finds director Matthew Vaughn sending up the spy genre with gleeful abandon."
+On Metacritic, the film has a weighted average score of 60 out of 100, based on 50 critics, indicating "mixed or average" reviews.
 The Movie Review Query Engine (MRQE) rates the film at 63 out of 100, based on 108 film critic reviews.
 Audiences polled by CinemaScore, gave the film a grade of "B+" on an A+ to F scale.